Art Deco display cabinet made of burl wood veneer with floral carving on fluted legs with glass shelves

 This French Art Deco display cabinet from the 1920s impresses with its clean lines, finely grained burl wood veneer, stylish floral carving, and a beige-pink marble top.
 The cabinet rests on tapered, fluted legs and is designed in the style of Parisian Modernism—simple, functional, and decorative at the same time.

-Two glass doors with original hardware open to an interior with glass shelves—ideal for displaying porcelain, collectibles, or books.
+Two glass doors with original fittings open to an interior with glass shelves—ideal for displaying porcelain, collectibles, or books.
 A delicate floral carving in the center section lends the display case a classicist touch—a subtle reference to the transition between Art Nouveau and Art Deco.

 The wood – likely elm or poplar burl – has a vivid, cloudy grain and a warm golden hue with reddish undertones, finely polished for a rich appearance.